Screen clients for PEP and sanctions risk without losing the audit trail

 Screening links to risk

-PEP or sanctions outcomes should inform risk scoring, escalation, and ongoing monitoring decisions.
+PEP, sanctions, or adverse-media outcomes should inform risk scoring, escalation, enhanced due diligence, and ongoing monitoring decisions.

 Common questions